 Refugee Awareness Campaign

-As a part of our Orange Ribbon Campaign, we will be highlighting some of Canada's most well-known refugees throughout the month of June.
+As a part of our Orange Ribbon Campaign, we have highlighted some of Canada's most well-known refugees throughout the month of June.

 Honourable Ricardo Miranda.
 In 1988 Nicaragua was a disaster zone, ravaged by civil war and the onslaught of Hurricane Hugo.
 It was at this time the Miranda and his family arrived in Canada as refugees.
 Miranda was just 9 years old.
 30 years later Miranda ran for and became MLA for Calgary-Cross.
 Not long after he was appointed to the provincial cabinet becoming Alberta’s Minister Culture and Tourism.
 When Miranda took charge of Alberta’s Culture & Tourism Department he made further history, becoming the first openly gay cabinet minister in the province’s 112-year history.